 Can I take out a new larger personal loan and pay off the old one?

-Yes, you can take out a larger personal loan and pay off the old one.
+Yes, you could take out a larger personal loan and pay off the old one.

 You should consider the terms of the new loan carefully.
 Compare the monthly payments and costs—interest and fees—and ensure it is the best option.
-You should also make sure that you can make the new loan payments on time and in full.
+Check your budget so you're sure that you can make the new loan payments on time and in full.

 The lender will examine your credit history, income, and debt-to-income ratio.
-A high debt-to-income ratio (you have a lot of debt obligations compared to your income) may affect your ability to qualify for a larger personal loan.
+A high debt-to-income ratio (meaning a lot of debt obligations compared to your income) may affect your ability to qualify for a larger personal loan.

 When to consider multiple personal loans